-Delivery Type(s): Mobile/Non-Resident, Residential, Virtual Duration (in Hours): 25.0
+Training Provider: Emergency Management Institute Delivery Type(s): Mobile/Non-Resident, Residential, Virtual Continuing Education Units: General: 2.5

 This course helps participants establish the essential core competencies required for performing the duties of the Communications Unit Leader (COML) in an all-hazards incident.
 This course addresses all responsibilities appropriate to a COML operating in a local- or state-level All-Hazards Incident Management Team (AHIMT).
 These responsibilities include the collection, processing, and dissemination as needed to facilitate Operations of Command, General Staff, and Unit Leaders within the confines of a Type 3 AHIMT.
 The course is an instructor-led training that supports learning through discussion, lecture, and active participation in multiple exercises.